University of Kansas

 • 2.5+ cumulative college GPA

-• “C” or better in all math, science and engineering coursework
+• “C” or better in all math, science and engineering courses applicable to the engineering degree

 • The School of Engineering recommends that students apply for transfer admission to KU by May 1 for summer and fall; December 1 for spring.